fengyj/interview-java/src/main/java/exam01/readme.md

 | 201006-2.7% | 2010-06-10 | 5,000,000    | 2025-06-09    | 2.7%        | 5,000,000          |
 | 201512-1.5% | 2025-12-01 | 4,000,000    | 2025-11-30    | 1.5%        | 3,000,000          |

+(Name is unique, the other columns are meaningless in this exam)

 Companies also could publish a statement when a new debt is issued or the coupon rate is changed occasionally.
-That means there could be 0 to many statements between two financial reports.
+*That means there could be 0 to many statements between two financial reports.*
-Only the new debt(s) or changed debt(s) will be listed in the statement.
+*Only the new debt(s) or changed debt(s) will be listed in the statement.*

 For example:

-Reported on 2021-06-14 of company XYZ
+Reported on 2021-06-14 of company XYZ (2021-06-14 is the Reported Date of this document)

 | Name        | Issue Date | Issue Amount | Maturity Date | Coupon Rate | Outstanding Amount |
 |-------------|------------|--------------|---------------|-------------|--------------------|
 | 200803-3%   | 2008-03-14 | 3,000,000    | 2028-03-13    | 2%          | 1,000,000          |
 | 202106-2.5% | 2021-06-10 | 1,000,000    | 2024-06-09    | 2.5%        | 1,000,000          |

 ## Requirement